ymeine/atpackager/lib/visitors/readme.md

 Both are used only if a corresponding configuration object has been created (please refer to the visitor configuration documentation for more details).

-If the `compressor` configuration is not `false`, its computed value is forwarded to the constructor `UglifyJS.Compressor` to be build a new compressor object, and then used to compress the AST.
+If the `compressor` configuration is not `false`, its computed value is forwarded to the constructor `UglifyJS.Compressor` to build a new compressor object, and then used to compress the AST.

 If the `mangle` configuration is not `false`, its computed value is forwarded to the method `mangle_names` of the AST object in order to mangle the names.